 2. Wash Your Bedding At Least Once a Week

-Your bed sheets probably look harmless enough, however, they are almost always covered with dander, pet hair and pollen that came in there on your clothes.
+Your bed sheets probably look harmless enough.
+However, they are always covered with dander, pet hair and pollen from your clothes.
 You’d be surprised to know just how dirty your sheets are at any given moment.
 That’s why you need to wash your linens at least once – and preferably twice – a week.
 Also, you should wash your mattress on a monthly basis.
 If you sleep with your pet, vacuuming few times a week also won’t hurt.it wont change it

 3. Keep the Moisture in Your Bathroom Down

 When you’re trying to sooth your allergies, keeping dampness under control should at the top of your priority list.
 If you don’t make an effort to minimize the moisture in your bathroom, you’ll see increased mold spores floating around your house.
-So after every shower, you should wipe the walls and doors down and leave the door open, so the moisture can air out. and if you have a shower curtain, you should pull it back after you’re done to let the shower see some air.
+After every shower, wipe the walls and doors down and leave the door open, so the moisture can air out.
+If you have a shower curtain, pull it back after you’re done to let the shower see some air.
 Lastly, clean your toilet once a week in order to get rid of the hair that’s collected there.

 The Bottom Line

 Armed with these cleaning tips, you’ll be able to keep your house clean enough to prevent any allergic reactions.
-Once you start implementing these tips, you’ll find yourself breathing much easier than before and actually feeling relaxed in the comfort of your home.
+Once you start implementing these tips, you’ll find yourself breathing much easier than before.
+You will actually feeling relaxed in the comfort of your home.

 There are other things you can do of course.
 For instance, start removing shoes at your door, cut-back on the dust-collecting clutter and stop opening windows on days with high pollen alerts.
-With these practices, you’ll be able to eliminate allergens almost completely.
+With these house cleaning tips, you’ll be able to eliminate allergens almost completely.